Deep Learning for Spatio-Temporal Fusion in Land Surface Temperature Estimation: A Comprehensive Survey, Experimental Analysis, and Future Trends: Taxonomy of DL-based STF methods

-GAN-based STF models consist of two primary components, as presented in \ref{fig:STF-GAN}: the generator and the discriminator.
-The generator is tasked with creating high-resolution fused images by leveraging input pairs from either a single pair or two temporal pairs ($P_1$ and $P_3$).
-The discriminator evaluates the outputs by distinguishing between real high-resolution images and those generated by the model (the fused image). cGANs are most commonly employed for STF, as they allow conditioning the generation process on low-resolution input images to preserve temporal and spatial consistency.
-The generator operates in three stages: feature extraction, feature fusion, and image reconstruction.
-The encoding-decoding framework is central to enhancing spatial resolution during feature extraction and reconstruction, while the feature fusion stage integrates the extracted features to synthesize temporally consistent outputs.
-The discriminator takes as input both the coarse-resolution image at the target date and either the real or predicted fine-resolution image.
-It is trained to output probabilities indicating whether the input is real (ground truth) or synthetic (generated), and thus, by using a sigmoid activation function in the final layer.
-During training, when the discriminator receives real pairs (real fine-resolution and coarse-resolution LST images), it is expected to classify them as true (1).
-When presented with synthetic pairs (predicted fine-resolution and coarse-resolution LST images), it learns to classify them as false (0).
+GAN-based STF models consist of two primary components, as illustrated in Figure~\ref{fig:STF-GAN}: the \textit{generator} and the \textit{discriminator}.
+The generator is responsible for producing high-resolution fused satellite images using either a single or two temporal satellite pairs ($P_1$ and $P_3$).
+The discriminator evaluates these outputs by distinguishing real high-resolution satellite images from generated ones. cGANs are the most widely adopted variant for STF, as conditioning the generation process on low-resolution inputs helps maintain spatial and temporal consistency.
+The generator typically follows a three-stage design: \textit{feature extraction}, \textit{feature fusion}, and \textit{image reconstruction}.
+An encoder-decoder architecture is commonly used to enhance spatial resolution during the extraction and reconstruction stages, while the fusion module integrates multi-spatial and multi-temporal features to produce temporally coherent predictions.
+The discriminator receives as input both the coarse-resolution satellite image at the target date and either the real or the generated fine-resolution satellite image.
+Its objective is to output a probability indicating whether the pair is real (ground truth) or fused (generated), usually achieved with a sigmoid activation in the final layer.
+During training, when the discriminator is provided with real pairs (true fine-resolution and coarse-resolution LST images), it is encouraged to classify them as real (label 1).
+Conversely, when presented with fused pairs (generated fine-resolution and coarse-resolution LST images), it learns to classify them as fake (label 0).
+Table \ref{tab:GAN-STF} presents a comparative summary of cGAN-based DL techniques for STF.
+In \cite{chen2020cyclegan}, a CycleGAN architecture was used to model temporal transitions between HSLT satellite images at $k\!-\!1$ and $k\!+\!1$, with final refinements performed using wavelet transforms.
+A two-stage GAN framework was later proposed in \cite{zhang2020remote}, where the generator relies on residual blocks for high-frequency feature extraction and a feature-level fusion strategy, validated on three MODIS-Landsat datasets (CIA, LGC~\cite{emelyanova2013assessing}, and Shenzhen).
+Ma et al. \cite{ma2021explicit} modeled spatial, sensor, and temporal inconsistencies using cascaded dual regression networks, four-layer CNNs, and a GAN module, respectively.
+Several studies have also focused on simplifying the inputs required for GAN-based STF.
+For example, \cite{tan2021flexible} introduced a cGAN-based model that performs fusion using only two images: a coarse-resolution observation from the prediction date and a fine-resolution reference satellite image from any prior date.
+Additional improvements include the integration of advanced segmentation and linear injection strategies \cite{zhang2021object}, multilevel feature fusion with attention modules and adaptive instance normalization (MLFF-GAN) \cite{song2022mlff}, as well as robust attention mechanisms designed to handle noisy inputs \cite{tan2022robust}.
+More recent advances include adaptive multiscale pyramidal architectures with deformable convolutions \cite{pan2023adaptive} and diffusion-based generative models that iteratively refine noisy inputs using dual-stream U-Net architectures \cite{huang2024stfdiff}.
+These approaches have been evaluated on a diverse set of benchmark datasets, including CIA, LGC~\cite{emelyanova2013assessing}, Tianjin~\cite{li2020spatio}, and E-Smile dataset~\cite{xia2024sossf}.